Elizabeth Cook-Lynn: Biography

-She taught at multiple high schools in New Mexico and South Dakota, and has been a visiting professor at University of California Davis.
+Cook-Lynn taught at multiple high schools in New Mexico and South Dakota, and has been a visiting professor at University of California Davis.
 Most notably, Cook-Lynn served as a professor of English and Native Studies at Eastern Washington University.
 She retired from this position in 1971, and became Professor Emerita in 1990.
 She has also served as a writer-in-residence at multiple universities, and was a visiting professor at Arizona State University in 2000.

 In her book, You May Consider Speaking About Your Art, Cook-Lynn states that the contemporary poet is someone who must "consecrate history and event, survival and joy and sorrow, the significance of ancestors and the unborn."
 Her first book, Then Badger Said This (1977) "illustrated multi-genre exploration of the sources of Dakotah life and values."
 She acknowledges writer N. Scott Momaday in the creation of the book.

-Cook-Lynn has opposed the presidency of Donald Trump and the governorship of Kristi Noem, accusing the SDGOP of holding a "regime" over the state and restricting peoples rights in terms of assembly, speech, and access to abortion procedures.
+Cook-Lynn opposed the presidency of Donald Trump and the governorship of Kristi Noem, accusing the SDGOP of holding a "regime" over the state and restricting peoples rights in terms of assembly, speech, and access to abortion procedures.
 She continued to criticize Noem even after the governor declared Sioux the official indigenous language / co-official language of the state.
 Cook-Lynn has said that certain tribes with more cordial relations with the Federal Government, such as those in Oklahoma, Montana and Idaho, are "Vichy Indians," referring to Occupied France during World War II and the words of Oglala Lakota activist Russell Means.

+Cook-Lynn died in Rapid City, South Dakota on July 5, 2023, at the age of 92.